karencfisher/mobilebot/README.md

 **UI** - Allows start/stop of robot, or exit.

 **Visual Process** - Will accept visual data from camera for object detection and can direct robot towards/away from objects.
-Will over ride the "autonomic" process.
+Will over ride the "autonomic" process to provide more goal oriented navigation.

 **Autonomic Process** - Basic obstacle avoidance using data from Ultrasonic and IR sensors.
+Motor control.
+Navigation is by simple rules with some stochastic variation.